n7st/netsplit.uk/content/about.md

 ## Content

-Posts on this website are written by [Mike Jones](https://github.com/n7st) and it serves as a dumping ground for how-to guides I've written which are probably only useful to me.
+Posts on this website are written by [Mike Jones](https://github.com/n7st).
+It serves as a dumping ground for how-to guides I've written which are probably only useful to me.

 Please feel free to submit content corrections by raising an issue or opening a pull request on the website's